 Who an SBA 7(a) Loan Is Right For

 An SBA 7(a) loan is the most common type of loan issued by the SBA.
-Loan proceeds can be used for purchasing real estate, land, and buildings.
-You can also use this loan to cover costs associated with constructing and renovating a building, including self-storage financing.
+Loan proceeds can be used to purchase real estate, land, and buildings.
+It can also cover costs associated with constructing and renovating a building, including specialized projects such as self-storage financing.

-Before you apply for this loan, you should know that SBA 7(a) loans carry a prepayment penalty for the first three years.
-A prepayment penalty also applies if you voluntarily repay 25% or more of the outstanding balance of the loan.
-The prepayment penalty is 5% during the first year, 3% during the second year, and 1% during the third year.
+Before applying for this loan, you should know that these loans take longer to facilitate than most.
+They also carry a prepayment penalty for the first three years—5% during the first year, 3% during the second year, and 1% during the third year.
+A prepayment penalty also applies if you voluntarily repay 25% or more of the loan’s outstanding balance.

 SBA 504 Loans